JanssenProject/jans/docs/cedarling/tutorials/cedarling-getting-started.md

 - Uses `authorize_unsigned` to accept **Principals** directly without requiring JWTs.
 - This makes authorization decisions by passing a set of **Principals** directly.
 - The **Context** is passed in as-is in a map-like structure.
+- When using multiple principals, configure [`CEDARLING_PRINCIPAL_BOOLEAN_OPERATION`](../reference/cedarling-principal-boolean-operations.md) to control how per-principal decisions are combined.
 - Use when your application has already authenticated the principal, for testing, or for service-to-service calls with upstream verification.

 See the language-specific tutorials for detailed examples of both authorization methods: